medplum/medplum/packages/docs/docs/auth/access-control.md

 }
 ```

-When a user has such an Access Policy, the following happens:
+When a [user](/docs/auth/user-management-guide#background-user-model) or [client application](/docs/auth/client-credentials#obtaining-credentials) has such an Access Policy like the one above that specifies an `Organization` in the compartment, the following happens:

 - Any resource created or updated will be tagged with `meta.account` set to `Organization/a23a2966-d58a-4098-b41b-e8f18bcda339`
 - Any read or search operation will filter on `meta.account` equals `Organization/a23a2966-d58a-4098-b41b-e8f18bcda339`